Basingwerk Abbey: Medieval history

 The abbey was founded in 1132 by Ranulf de Gernon, 4th Earl of Chester, who had already brought Benedictine monks from Savigny Abbey in southern Normandy.
 Likely the first location of the abbey was not at the current location at Greenfields but at the nearby Hen Blas.
-The abbey became part of the Cistercian Order in 1147.
+The abbey became part of the Cistercian Order in 1147, when the Savignac Order merged with the Cistercians.
 It was a daughter house of Combermere Abbey in Cheshire, of which Earl Ranulf was a great benefactor.
 However, in 1147 the abbot and convent of Savigny transferred it to Buildwas Abbey in Shropshire.
 Twenty years later, the monks of Basingwerk challenged their subjection to Buildwas, but Savigny found against them and sent a letter notifying their decision to the abbot of Cîteaux, the head of the Cistercian order.
 An Earl of Chester gave the manor of West Kirby to the Abbey.

 In 1157, Owain Gwynedd encamped his army at Basingwerk, though at the Hen Blas site not at the current site, before facing the forces of Henry II at the Battle of Ewloe.
 The Welsh Prince stopped at the abbey because of its strategic importance.
 It blocked the route Henry II had to take to reach Twthill, Rhuddlan.
 In the fighting that followed, Owain Gwynedd split his army routing the English near Ewloe.

 The abbey had significant lands in the English county of Derbyshire.
 Henry II gave the monks a manor near Glossop.
 The Monks' Road and the Abbot's Chair near the town are a reminder of the Abbey's efforts to administer their possession.
 In 1290 the Abbey gained a market charter for Glossop.
 The monks also got another charter for nearby Charlesworth in 1328.